Harry22x/phase-3-final-project/README.md

 * Enter the lib/ directory and run  alembic upgrade head to initialize the database
 * Run seed.py to seed the database
 * Run python cli.py
-* Enter the lib/ directory and run  alembic upgrade head to initialize the database
-* Run seed.py to seed the database
-* Run  python cli.py

 ## Technologies used